Bresha Webb

-Bresha Webb (born Breshae Renee Webb; May 6, 1984) is an American actress.
-She starred as Imunique Jefferson in the TV One comedy series Love That Girl! from 2010 to 2014.
-She later has appeared in films Meet the Blacks (2016), Acrimony (2018), Night School (2018), Sextuplets (2019), and A Fall from Grace (2020).
+Bresha Webb-Jones (born Breshae Renee Webb; May 6, 1984) is an American actress.
+She is known for her starring roles as Immunique Jefferson in the TV One comedy series Love That Girl!
+(2010–14) and as Renee Ross in the Starz comedy series, Run the World (2021–23).
+She has also had significant roles in the films Meet the Blacks (2016) and its 2021 sequel, Sextuplets (2019), and A Fall from Grace (2020).

 Early life

 Webb was born in Baltimore, Maryland, to Garfield and Shea Webb.
 In 2002, she graduated high school from Baltimore School for the Arts.
 She says that her parents have been a strong support system for her and that actors such as Angela Bassett and Will Smith were positive influences for her to pursue acting and comedy.
 She is a devout Christian.
 She has stated that she has a strong belief in keeping God first in her life and believes in prayer.
-In 2007, she graduated from California Institute of the Arts with BFA in acting.
+In 2007, she graduated from California Institute of the Arts with a BFA in acting.

 Career

 Webb began her career appearing on television.
 From 2008 to 2009, she had a recurring role as Dr. Laverne St. John in the NBC medical drama series, ER.
 In 2010, she was cast opposite Tatyana Ali in the TV One comedy series Love That Girl!.
 After three seasons of being a part of the main cast of Love That Girl!, it was announced that Webb had been upgraded to the leading role of the television series after former lead actress Tatyana Ali was prevented from returning due to contractual obligations to the now cancelled BET television show, Second Generation Wayans.
-In 2013, Webb featured on a special showcase of Saturday Night Live that focused on female comedians of African American descent.
-In 2014, she went to star in the ABC comedy pilot Keep It Together produced by Kevin Hart.
+In 2013, Webb was featured on a special showcase of Saturday Night Live that focused on female comedians of African American descent.
+In 2014, she starred in the ABC comedy pilot Keep It Together produced by Kevin Hart.
 Also in 2014, she had a recurring role in the ABC medical drama series, Grey's Anatomy playing Teresa Morris.